johnnymetz/johnny-metz-blog/content/posts/docker-prune.md

 docker system prune --all --force --volumes
 ```

-- `--all` option removes all unused images, not just dangling images.
+- `--all` removes all unused images, not just dangling images.
 A dangling image is one that is not tagged and is not referenced by any container.
 All images can be rebuilt or pulled from [Docker Hub](https://hub.docker.com/) so deleting them is fine.

-- `--force` option bypasses the confirmation prompt.
+- `--force` bypasses the confirmation prompt.

-- `--volumes` option instructs Docker to delete all unused volumes.
+- `--volumes` instructs Docker to delete all unused volumes.
 This is the one option you need to be careful with.
 If you want to keep some volumes, see the [Exclude objects from pruning](#exclude-objects-from-pruning) section below.

 Let's run it: